USPS Priority Mail Rates (2026)

 Yes, every USPS Priority Mail shipment includes $100 of insurance coverage at no additional cost.
 If your item is worth more than $100, you can purchase additional insurance up to $5,000 when creating your label.

-The cheapest way to ship Priority Mail is to use Commercial Plus Pricing through a shipping platform like I'd Ship That.
-Commercial Plus rates are 40-60% lower than retail Post Office rates.
-For example, a 1 lb package that costs $8.50 at the Post Office can ship for around $4.50 with Commercial Plus Pricing.
+The cheapest way to ship Priority Mail is to use commercial pricing through a shipping platform like I'd Ship That.
+Commercial rates run well below retail Post Office rates.
+For example, a 1 lb package that costs $8.50 at the Post Office can ship for around $4.50 with commercial pricing.
+You pay per label, with no subscription and no minimums, and a label is ready in about 30 seconds on iOS, Android, or the web.

 Get Discounted USPS Priority Mail Rates